 The number of public and private electric vehicle chargers in the US.
 Credit: Department of Energy

 Luckily, there are apps and subscription services available to help EV owners make the most economical charging decisions.
 These services will provide maps identifying different charging areas, their services, and their prices.
-In general, you should expect to pay somewhere between $10-$30 for a public charge.
+In general, you should expect to pay $10-$30 for a public charge.

-Charging at Home vs. Buying Gas
+Cost of Charging at Home vs Buying Gas

-Again, comparing the price of charging at home versus buying gas depends on a myriad of factors, including the cost of gas in your area, the fuel efficiency of the equivalent gas-powered vehicle, the average mile per kWh of your EV, and the cost of electricity in your state.
+Again, comparing the price of charging at home versus buying gas depends on a myriad of factors, including the cost of gas in your area, the fuel efficiency of the equivalent gas-powered vehicle, the average miles per kWh of your EV, and the cost of electricity in your state.
 You’ll have to crunch the numbers to determine which option is the most effective in your case.

 The price of gas in the US over time.
 Credit: Department of Energy